AI Summary of Peer-Reviewed Research

 Research area:Materials ScienceMaterials ChemistryNuclear reactor physics and engineering

-What the researchers tested: The researchers modified commercial nuclear graphite using impregnation and pyrolysis with a polycarbosilane solution, then compared pristine and modified graphite using mercury infiltration and static molten LBE infiltration experiments.
+The researchers modified a commercial nuclear graphite using impregnation and pyrolysis with a polycarbosilane solution.
+They then compared pristine graphite and modified graphite using mercury infiltration experiments and static molten LBE infiltration experiments.

 Key points

-• Impregnation and pyrolysis with polycarbosilane improved the compactness of nuclear graphite.
+• Impregnation and pyrolysis with polycarbosilane improved graphite compactness.

-• A dense SiC coating formed from polycarbosilane remained durable during the infiltration tests.
+• A dense silicon carbide (SiC) coating formed from the polycarbosilane showed durability in the infiltration tests.

-• The authors describe the method as a feasible route for graphite coolant channel material in LFRs.
+• The authors describe the method as a feasible route to graphite coolant channel material for lead-cooled fast reactors.

 Disclosure